 Introduction

 Migration has become an essential strategy in economic development, especially in developing countries.
-In 2020, about 3 percent of the world's population, or 281 million people, live outside their countries (UN DESA, 2020).
-The decision to migrate, either internally within one country or crossing borders between countries, is influenced by complex factors.
-Lee (1966) explained that the reasons people migrate are influenced by what is known as pull and push factors or Lee's Theory of Migration.
+In 2020, approximately 3 percent of the world's population, or 281 million people, lived outside their countries (UN DESA, 2020).
+The decision to migrate, either internally within one country or across borders between countries, is influenced by complex factors.
+Lee (1966) explained that the reasons people migrate are influenced by what is known as pull and push factors or Lee's theory of migration.
 Push factors are conditions that make people leave their current areas, such as unavailability of job opportunities, poverty, political instability, racial discrimination, poor healthcare, and natural disasters.
-On the opposite, pull factors attract people to certain areas, such as wide employment opportunities, better education, better transportation facilities, and security.
+In contrast, pull factors attract people to certain areas, such as wide employment opportunities, better education, better transportation facilities, and security.
 Those factors do not influence absolutely because each individual's decision to migrate will never be entirely rational (Lee, 1966).

 Furthermore, continuous migration leads to the formation of migration networks (De Haas, 2010).
 These migration networks can provide benefits to migrants, such as providing information, temporary accommodation in destination areas, and financial assistance to go to migration areas (Karamba et al., 2011; Dolfin and Genicot, 2010).
 The migration network is also widely used as an instrument variable in several studies that consider the endogeneity of migrant status, such as Nguyen and Winters (2011) and Karamba et al. (2011).
-Nevertheless, empirical works to explore the role of networks as the mediating factors for making the pull factor theory of internal migration have been limited.
-At the same time, many studies in the international migration context have discussed the migration network and its role in driving migration (Nowotny and Pennerstorfer, 2019; McKenzie and Rapoport, 2010; Mckenzie and Sasin, 2007, Winters et al., 2001).
-Ultimately, the migration networks can increase the probability of migration by lowering migration costs (Stark and Taylor, 1991) and increasing opportunities to find work or reducing job search time (Winters et al., 2001).
+Nevertheless, empirical works exploring the role of networks as mediating factors in the pull factor theory of internal migration have been limited.
+At the same time, many studies in the international migration context have discussed the migration network and its role in driving migration (Nowotny and Pennerstorfer, 2019; McKenzie and Rapoport, 2010; McKenzie and Sasin, 2007, Winters et al., 2001).
+Ultimately, migration networks can increase the probability of migration by lowering migration costs (Stark and Taylor, 1991) and increasing opportunities to find work or reducing job search time (Winters et al., 2001).

-Indonesia provides an interesting migration context to study the role of migration networks because internal migration in Indonesia has been going on for over a few centuries, forming a migration network in the destination area.
-Meanwhile, research on internal migration in the Indonesian context has been carried out a lot (Pardede et al., 2020; Auwalin, 2020; Marta et al., 2020; Farré and Fasani, 2011).
+Indonesia provides an interesting migration context to study the role of migration networks because internal migration in Indonesia has been ongoing for over a few centuries, forming a migration network in the destination area.
+Meanwhile, much research on internal migration in the Indonesian context has been carried out (Pardede et al., 2020; Auwalin, 2020; Marta et al., 2020; Farré and Fasani, 2011).
 Pardede et al. (2020) examine the influence of individual and household characteristics on internal migration in Indonesia.
 They proved that gender and family structure are significant in migration decision-making.
 Furthermore, Marta et al. (2020) studied migration motives and their impact on household welfare and found that migration positively impacted household welfare based on investment motivation.

-Meanwhile, Farré and Fasani (2011) investigate the impact of media exposure on internal migration and shows that an increase in the number of television channels reduces inter and intra-provincial migration.
+Meanwhile, Farré and Fasani (2011) investigate the impact of media exposure on internal migration and show that an increase in the number of television channels reduces inter- and intraprovincial migration.
 However, research studying the role of migration networks at the district level in Indonesia's context is still not well explored.
-A study explores the role of networks, but in a narrower form, namely ethnic identity, in influencing internal migration decisions in Indonesia (Auwalin, 2020).
+A study explores the role of networks, but in a narrower form, namely, ethnic identity, in influencing internal migration decisions in Indonesia (Auwalin, 2020).
 The social norms belonging to a particular ethnicity provide a sense of identity and belonging for its members so that they tend to influence individual decisions within that ethnic group (Auwalin, 2020).